 Daytime

-We got up early to watch the sunrise at Tallow Beach, I appreciate not everyone wants to get up at the crack of dawn on holiday, but I recommend it – it’s a beautiful beach.
+We got up early to watch the sunrise at Tallow Beach.
+I appreciate that not everyone wants to get up at the crack of dawn on holiday, but I recommend it – itโs a beautiful beach.

-From Tallow continue south to Kings Beach.
-Enrico took me here as he said it’s his favourite beach in Byron, he failed to mention that it’s also a nudist beach!
-But if you don’t mind seeing a few naked bodies, it’s definitely worth a visit, it’s a beautiful spot and sometimes it’s nice to skinny dip!
+From Tallow, continue south to Kings Beach.
+My husband took me here as he said itโs his favourite beach in Byron, but he failed to mention that itโs also a nudist beach!
+But if you donโt mind seeing a few naked bodies, itโs definitely worth a visit; itโs a beautiful spot, and sometimes itโs nice to skinny dip!

-Next head inland to Bangalow, this is a good place to have lunch with a couple of nice cafes and restaurants, but if you can wait I would hold out for the Farm later on.
+Next head inland to Bangalow, this is a good place to have lunch with a couple of nice cafes and restaurants including Ciao, Mate! or you can hold out for the Farm later on.
 Have a wander around the shops and then continue north, stopping at St. Helena Lookout, which offers beautiful views of the green fields of the hinterland reaching the coastline.

 Here you can take a detour to the Crystal Castle & Shambhala Gardens, where you can marvel at giant crystals and sit in an ancient amethyst cave, or continue on to the Farm.

 The Farm is a collection of small businesses located on one beautiful farm.
-You can eat delicious food at Three Blue Ducks, admire cows, pigs and chickens, learn how to make bread or even take a horseback tour.
+You can eat delicious food or grab a coffee and pastry at Three Blue Ducks, admire cows, pigs and chickens, learn how to make bread or even take a horseback tour.

 Afterwards, head back to Byron for a little beach time before dinner.